CSC207-UofT/course-project-trackr/phase2/design_document.md

 This hybrid approach allows us to reap the benefits of both modules: we get the intuitive module layout of organizing by function (if you want to edit a viewmodel, find the viewmodel folder) and the ease-of-adherence to clean architecture through the examination of module imports.

+In phase 2 we have kept the packaging strategy from phase 1.
+The only changes we made were providing more descriptive package names (for example changing the name of the package "di" to "dependency-injection").

 ## Design Patterns

 ### Dependency Injection

 We used dependency injection extensively throughout our program.
 We injected our data access object interfaces into the repositories classes which was then injected again into all our Manager classes.
 These repositories and managers then implemented interfaces which were then injected into the viewmodels for data access and manipulation.
 This was all done with a library called Hilt which makes dependency injection much easier and removes all the boilerplate code required.
 This resulted in a very loosely coupled classes and allows us to use different implementations of the interfaces (for instance we can have a implementation of the interfaces which allow for cloud data management) in the future.

 ### Singleton Pattern